rawsrc/PhpEcho/README.md

 // PhpEcho::injectStandardHelpers();   // before v.5.1.1
 PhpEcho::setTemplateDirRoot(__DIR__.DIRECTORY_SEPARATOR.'View'.DIRECTORY_SEPARATOR.'Template01');
 ```
-Then you will code for example the homepage `page homepage.php` based on `layout main.php` like that:
+Then you will code for example the homepage `page/homepage.php` based on `layout/main.php` like that:
 ```php
 <?php